lachlanchen/LazyLearn/README.md

 - `comp_physics/` – computational physics notebooks, helper scripts like `numerov.py`, and supporting data/figures that back the notebook chapters.
 - `multiwfn/` – upstream Multiwfn 3.8 developer source drop plus the reference PDFs for quick lookup.
 - `figures/` – static PNGs used by the scripts/notebooks for reports or slides.
+- `docs/` – the LazyLearn microsite that GitHub Pages (or your own host) serves at `learn.lazying.art`.

 Everything else (book scans, Gaussian symlinks, checkpoints, etc.) stays ignored so the repo stays small when cloned.